TheProBanana/springProject2018/README.md

 Region Simulation

-This project is a space trading game where there is a solar system filled by a random amount of planets that have different resources and cities that you can go to adn trade with.
-It is a group project for a college class.
+* Trading Amongst Stars is a digital board game that is focused on trading amongst space civilizations.
+* The goal of the game is to have the most money by the end of the game.
+* Trading Amongst Stars is turn-based with a set amount of rounds per turn.
+* The rounds are: Organize, Move, Trade, Organize, Combat
+* There are two teams: humans and (insert alien race name here).